 From the culinary viewpoint there are two restaurants.
 'The Orangery', which they describe as a brasserie, but which in fact is an extremely-comfortable dining room with a slightly-less elaborate menu than the 'Oak Room' - which is our feature here.

-The more savoury-toothed can choose from their excellent selection of English and French cheeses.
+The more savoury-toothed can choose from their selection of Regional Cheeses.

 - Food Style: Modern European